Residential Parking Permit Program — $48, $60 or $72 Annually:

 - Parking allowed only on the block face of the address the permit is issued to

-- In most cases, residents can receive two visitors passes, the first one is free and a second one at permit price with their residential parking permit.
+- In most cases, residents can receive two visitors passes, depending on property restrictions.
+The first visitors pass is free but the second visitors pass is the same cost as the initial affixed permit.
 A visitor pass is a plastic card, which allows it to be moved from guest vehicle to guest vehicle as needed.
-When parking with a visitor pass, visitors may only park within the same block of the residence for which it is issued.
+When parking with a visitors pass, visitors may only park within the same block of the residence for which it is issued.

-- If lost or stolen, a replacement fee will be at the permit price prorated.
-In the case of a stolen permit, a resident can bring a Police Report to our office and a replacement permit will be issued at no charge to expire at the same time as the original permit.
+- If lost, a replacement permit can be issued for a prorated permit fee.
+In the case of a stolen permit, a resident can bring a police report to our office and a replacement permit will be issued at no charge with the same expiration date as the original permit.

 Meter Exemption Program